skydoves/BaseRecyclerViewAdapter/README.md

 ```

 ### Multi-Type Sections
-Or you can handle multi-layout by sections like below.
+Or you can handle multi-layout by sections like below.<br>
 ```kotlin
 class GithubUserAdapter(val delegate_header: GithubUserHeaderViewHolder.Delegate,
                         val delegate: GithubUserViewHolder.Delegate) : BaseAdapter() {